Long-Horizon Planning and Execution with Functional Object-Oriented Networks: Execution of a Manipulation Plan

 \subsection{Action Contexts}

-An action context is a data structure that is used to associate a motion trajectory to a sequence of low-level actions.
-Formally, an action context $ac$ is represented as a tuple in the form of $ac = (a_{prev}, a_{now}, a_{next}, m)$, where $a_{now}$ corresponds to an action being executed, $a_{prev}$ and $a_{next}$ refer to the preceding and proceeding actions, and $m$ corresponds to the associated motion trajectory.
+An action context is a data structure that is used to associate a motion trajectory to a sequence of low-level skills.
+An action context $ac$ is represented as a tuple in the form of $ac = (a_{prev}, a_{now}, a_{next}, \mathcal{T})$, where $a_{now}$ refers to an action being executed, $a_{prev}$ and $a_{next}$ refer to preceding and proceeding actions, and $\mathcal{T}$ corresponds to its associated motion trajectory.
 Each action ($a_{prev}, a_{now}$, or $a_{next}$) is made up of the PO name and its object arguments (as found by the planner), and a set or library of action contexts is denoted as $\mathcal{AC}$.
-As in prior work~\cite{agostini2020manipulation}, trajectories are represented as dynamic movement primitives (DMP)~\cite{ijspeert2013dynamical}, which use weights as forcing terms to preserve the shape of the original trajectory while allowing different initial and end positions for the robot's gripper.
+As in prior work~\cite{agostini2020manipulation}, trajectories are represented as dynamic movement primitives (DMPs)~\cite{ijspeert2013dynamical}, which use weights as forcing terms to preserve the shape of the original trajectory while allowing different initial and end positions of the robot's gripper.